Guide to Purchasing Cross Country Skis

 Skate Skis |

-- Beginners are advised to choose models from the shorter end of the range
+- Newcomers should opt for skis from the shorter end of the range

-- If you are lighter than most people of your height, select a ski within the shorter end of the range
+- If your weight is below average for your height, choose a ski within the shorter end

-- If you are heavier than most people of your height, select a ski within the higher end of the range
+- If your weight is above average for your height, select a ski from the higher end

-When venturing into the world of cross country skiing, one of the first distinctions you'll encounter is between classic and skate skis.
-These two main types of cross country skis cater to different styles of skiing and require different types of skis.
-Let’s explore each type of ski, before we go into further detail about the properties of cross country skis.
+Upon entering the realm of cross country skiing, differentiating between classic and skate skis will be one of the initial distinctions encountered.
+These primary types of cross country skis cater to distinct skiing styles and necessitate different skis.
+Let's delve into each type before we explore further features of cross country skis.

 CLASSIC CROSS COUNTRY SKIS

-Classic cross country skis are designed for traditional skiing techniques, where skiers move in a forward motion by kicking backwards and gliding.
-These skis feature a kick zone underfoot which provides traction on the snow.
-The kick zone's traction can be achieved through either fish-scales, kick wax, or cross country skins.
+Classic cross country skis are tailored for traditional skiing methods, where skiers propel forward by kicking backwards and gliding.
+These skis possess a kick zone underfoot, facilitating traction on the snow.
+The traction in the kick zone can be provided by fish-scales, kick wax, or cross country skins.

-Skin skis are sometimes referred to as waxless skis because they don't require wax in the kick zones.
-This term can seem misleading, as skin skis still require glide wax in the glide zones.
-Waxless skis are a popular choice, due to their excellent performance and the convenience they offer.
-With waxless skis, there's no need to hassle with removing and applying kick wax.
-This means that you save time and the additional expense of waxing tools.
-Waxable skis are favored by enthusiasts who value the ability to meticulously adjust their skis' grip and glide zones.
-These skiers take the time to ensure that their skis are perfectly matched to the specific conditions they'll encounter while skiing.
+Skin skis sometimes go by the name waxless skis as they don’t necessitate wax in the kick zones, which can be misleading since skin skis still require glide wax on the glide zones.
+Waxless skis are favoured due to their superior performance and ease of use, eliminating the need for removing and applying kick wax, thereby saving time and money on waxing supplies.
+Waxable skis are preferred by those who appreciate precisely adjusting the skis' grip and glide sections, ensuring the skis suit the specific conditions encountered during skiing.

-Classic skis are recommended for beginners due to their stability and ease of use on groomed trails.
-Whether you're taking your first strides into the world of cross country skiing or enjoying a leisurely trip on the tracks, classic skis are what you will be looking for.
-Classic skis are also available in performance-oriented and competitive models, catering to skiers seeking enhanced speed, agility, and precision on the trails.
+Owing to their stability and ease of use on prepared trails, classic skis are particularly suitable for novices.
+Whether taking first strides into cross country skiing or embarking on a leisurely tour on tracks, classic skis are essential.
+Performance-oriented and competitive models of classic skis are available for those skiers seeking increased speed, agility, and accuracy on trails.

-Browse our selection of Classic Cross Country Skis.
+Explore our collection of Classic Cross Country Skis.

 SKATE SKIS

-Skate skis are designed for the skate technique, characterized by a side-to-side motion similar to ice skating or inline skating.
-Skate skis feature a flat and narrow profile, allowing for efficient gliding and powerful strides.
-Unlike classic skis, skate skis do not have a kick zone underfoot; instead, skiers generate forward motion by pushing off at an angle in a sideways motion.
-In short: long glide and no kick zone.
+Skate skis, used for the skate technique, involve a side-to-side motion similar to ice or inline skating.
+They are characterised by a narrow, flat profile for effective gliding and powerful strides.
+In contrast to classic skis, skate skis lack a kick zone; instead, forward momentum is generated by skiers pushing off sideways.
+In brief: lengthy glides with no kick zone.

 BACKCOUNTRY CROSS COUNTRY SKIS

-The wider ski design ensures better flotation, distributing your body weight over a larger surface area and reducing the risk of sinking into the snow.
-Backcountry skis have kick zones for climbing uphill, and they come in both waxed and waxless kinds.
-Many backcountry skis come equipped with steel edges that provide grip on icy snow and enhance overall control and stability during descents.
+The broader design enables superior flotation, distributing body weight over a wide surface area, minimising the chance of sinking into the snow.
+Kick zones for uphill movement are featured, and backcountry skis are available in both waxed and waxless variants.
+Many backcountry skis come with steel edges which offer grip on icy snow while enhancing control and stability during descent.

-Explore our selection of Backcountry Cross Country Skis.
+Browse through our range of Backcountry Cross Country Skis.

-The level of camber significantly influences the ski's characteristics, and as such, the appropriate camber level is dictated by both the type of skiing activity and your skill level.
+The camber level profoundly affects ski characteristics; thus, the appropriate level is dictated by the ski activity type and one's skill level.

-Typically, classic skis recommended for beginners or recreational cross-country practitioners feature a less pronounced camber.
-Conversely, models designed for intermediate to advanced skiers and focused on performance often have a higher camber.
+Typically, for beginners or recreational users, classic skis feature a less pronounced camber.
+Meanwhile, performance-focused models for intermediate to advanced skiers tend to exhibit higher camber.

-Skate skis possess a less pronounced camber compared to classic skis, yet they still maintain enough curvature to evenly distribute the skier's weight across the entire ski.
-This reduced camber facilitates sideways push-offs during skate skiing, enhancing maneuverability and performance on the snow.
-Due to the absence of a grip zone, the reduced camber in skate skis does not hinder their speed during gliding.
+Skate skis display a subtler camber than classic skis while retaining enough curvature to distribute the skier’s weight uniformly.
+This reduced camber enables sideways push-offs during skate skiing, enhancing snow performance.
+The removal of a grip zone means the reduced camber of skate skis doesn't impede their speed.

 CROSS COUNTRY SKI FLEX

-If you are still in doubt about which cross country skis to buy, you are welcome to contact us.
+If indecisive about which cross country skis to purchase, feel free to reach out to us.